MarcWeber/haml-to-php/README.md

   no caching provided yet. a simple file caching (using locking) should be implemented

+  This is valid ruby-haml but not documented:
+  #A{:id = ["a" "b"]}
+  it yields id="ab" !?
+Not implemented here

+  Duplicate keys are dropped based on the code generating them - not by the result.
+Example:
+  #d{ '#{uniqid}' => "x", '#{uniqid}' => 'y'}
+  will only yield <div unique='y'></div>
+  Fixing this would require more logic to be executed when the template is run.
+  Possible but more work.
+Do you need it?
+  Also if the attr name evaluates to class / id it may be duplicated

 Usage:
 ======
   $haml = "%div = $key"